eyzi/blog/posts/another-blogsite.md

 ## Answer

-I will never be satisfied

-## But why?

-For the longest time, I have been thinking of creating a new personal blog with either Vuepress or ViteJS.
-Guess what?
-I can make one with _both_ of them.
-I don't even have to choose so that's cool.

-I end up just copying the content from the original repository instead of forking it because I didn't want to work on a new repository for this, but this is fully based on [the original vitepress blog repository](https://github.com/vuejs/blog).
-Do check it out.
+All of them

+## Just tweet bro

+It's a bit difficult to use social media platforms as a blogging site, at least for me.
+For one, I will have to conform to the content rules of the websites.
+Not that I seek to break them, but it does limit what I can talk about.
+I like the idea of having my own place for my own thoughts.

+I do use a certain microblogging site for short posts.
+I won't say which one it is, but it's a relatively small and old one.
+My friends and I used to use it a lot before we all migrated to Facebook and Twitter, but it has become sort of a sanctuary where I _publicly_ vent without the fear of being judged.

-## Topics
+## What's here

-Random thoughts, mostly.
-This will just be a place where I can organize my thoughts about dumb things that I will never get answers to.
+My posts will usually be random things.
+This blog will just be a place where I can organize my thoughts about dumb things that I will never get answers to.
+I like to think about things, even the obvious ones we all take for granted.
+I always try to understand the other side of the argument even when I already have a firm opinion on something.

-This will most likely contain hot takes and terrible opinions.
-Good thing it's self-hosted, right?
-Fight me!
+> Warning: Will most likely contain a lot of hot takes and terrible opinions.

+## How is this made

+Please check out the [official vitepress blog repository](https://github.com/vuejs/blog)!

+It lets me create posts using markdown files.
+It's great.
+VueJS is great.